APNIC-Labs/draft-kskroll-sentinel/README.md

       response for "root-key-sentinel-not-ta" and an A or AAAA RRset response for the name that returns "bogus" validation status.

+   other:  When the resolvers in a resolver system do not all have the
+      same configuration (such as if some perform DNSSEC validation while others do not, or if some have different root KSKs trusted), the result can be different than one of the other four in this list.
+In such a case, no determination about the resolver system can be made.

    Please note that SERVFAIL might be cached according to Section 7 of [RFC2308] for up to 5 minutes and a positive answer for up to its TTL.